ufukesra/Betbull/README.md

 Description : For mobile testing 23 out of 24 test steps has been automated successfully in one Scenario, 1 unnecessary step skipped which is "And Swipe left to “Series” section", because there is no Series section
 in options after searching.
-I try to add each test step Thread.Sleep to be able to see each and every steps clearly
+I try to add each test step Thread.Sleep to be able to see each and every steps clearly -There is an issue in step 22 "When Click Filter" which I couldn't see filter directly and I clicked to by Author to be able to see filter, because -This title is not available in your current location- error message is occured

 Tools: Java, Cucumber, Appium, Android Studio.